ruanimal/unicode-normalizer/README.md

-# Unicode File Normalizer
+# Unicode Filename Normalizer

-Unicode normalize filenames in folder to form one of [NFC, NFD, NFKC, NFKD]
-It works for unicode normalize issues in samba or nfs on macOS，see [detail](https://www.reddit.com/r/DataHoarder/comments/ffqnra/making_smbnfsafp_shares_unicode_normalisation/).
+Unicode normalize filenames in folder to form one of [NFC, NFD, NFKC, NFKD] It works for unicode normalize issues in samba or nfs on macOS，see [detail](https://www.reddit.com/r/DataHoarder/comments/ffqnra/making_smbnfsafp_shares_unicode_normalisation/).

 ## usage